We are Mesewat

-Rahel Zegeye, a human rights activist fighting for the rights of migrant domestic workers, founded Mesewat in 2018.
-She is also a writer and film director, who tells real life stories about migrant workers through her documentaries and movies.
+Rahel Zegeye, a human rights activist, fighting for the rights of migrant domestic workers, founded Mesewat in 2018.
+She is also a writer and film director who tells real-life stories about migrant workers through her documentaries and movies.
 Her upcoming movie is entitled Shouting Without a Listener.

 We envision Lebanon as a country in which migrant domestic workers are protected by the law and can claim their rights to work without harm, have fair and timely compensation, and adequate rest.

 We aim to raise awareness about migrant working conditions in Lebanon and advocate for them to be protected by the law.
-We also aim to provide migrant workers with a solidarity network that they can rely on in case of distress or abuse.
+We also aim to provide migrant workers with a solidarity network that they can rely on in case of financial problem, distress or abuse.